Bear Creek

 across the bridge on Road 16 for about 5 miles, crossing the Ochoco National

 Forest boundary.
-Turn right on Road 1680 (Drake Butte road), travel about 2
+Turn right on Road 1680 (Drake Butte road), travel about 2 miles.
+Turn right on Road 1690 and follow to parking area.

 Tools: Rock hammers, picks and shovels only.